CLICK: WHEN WE KNEW WE WERE FEMINISTS

 When did you know you were a feminist?
 Whether it happened at school, at work, while watching TV, or reading a book, many of us can point to a particular moment when we knew we were feminists.
 In Click a range of writers—including Jessica Valenti, Alissa Quart, Amy Richards, Shelby Knox, and Jennifer Baumgardner—share stories about how that moment took shape for them.
 Through these diverse narratives, editors Courtney E. Martin and J. Courtney Sullivan tackle the questions of what makes a feminist, what it means to be one, and how that identity shifts and grows over time—and they emerge with an honest picture of the role of feminism in the lives of young people today.
+Sometimes emotional, sometimes hilarious, this collection gives young writers who already identify with the feminist movement the opportunity to be heard—and it welcomes into the fold those new to the still-developing story of feminism.

 PRAISE FOR click: when we knew we were feminists